[REWIEW] System76 Laptop

 Camera

-The integrated camera does not have a physical on/off switch like some other models do, or did.
-It has a function key that toggles the camera on and off.
-This is still an appreciated security feature.
+The integrated camera does not have a physical on/off switch like some other System76 models have had.
+It has a function key that toggles the camera on and off, which is still a useful security feature.
 Of note, by default the camera is on at startup.

 Speakers & Microphone

 When researching System76 laptops, there were many comments about maladjusted speakers on earlier models.
-My experience has been that they are entirely functional.
-They are of a quality I would expect for a laptop and decent.
+I have not experienced this.
+They are decent and of a quality I would expect for a laptop.

 GPU

-Pop!_OS is designed with NVIDIA graphics card support in mind and optimizes use of the NVIDIA GPU.
+Pop!_OS is designed with NVIDIA graphics card support in mind and optimizes use of the NVIDIA GPU with Linux.
 It includes features such as GPU switching and power management.
 Pop!_OS also has a GPU support guide on their website.

 Battery

-The 89Wh 15.12V PD50BAT-6-80 battery lasts about 2.5 hours out of the box, while operating with the "balanced" power profile using integrated graphics and watching Netflix while multitasking with web browsing and coding.
-Keep in mind that this is a "workstation" model, which is meant to be a portable, desktop-like, powerful machine as opposed to a lighter duty traveler.
-There are other models, like the Pangolin, that are moarketed as the latter.
+The 89Wh 15.12V PD50BAT-6-80 battery lasts about 2.5 hours out of the box, while operating with the "balanced" power profile using integrated graphics while multitasking watching Netflix, web browsing, and coding.
+Note that this is a "workstation" model, which is meant to be a portable, desktop-like, more powerful machine in comparison to a lighter duty traveler.
+There are other System76 models, like the Pangolin, that are moarketed as the latter.

 Charger